BSC Simple Guides

 The Balancing and Settlement Code (BSC) is a lengthy legal document.
 The following guides provide a good starting point for understanding what each part of the BSC covers.

-Acronyms and Defined terms
+Acronyms and Defined Terms simple guide

 Words or phrases (other than headings or titles) that are capitalised in these summaries generally appear as defined terms in the BSC (either in Section X or in context in the Section to which they relate).

-BSC Framework Agreement
+BSC Framework Agreement simple guide

 Section A: Parties and Participation

 Section A of the BSC deals with Parties and participation.
-The main issues covered include the capacities that a Party may have under the BSC; the arrangements for admission of new Parties; requirements for Parties to provide information to ELEXON, and to register with the Central Registration Agent (CRA); and provisions for withdrawal and expulsion from the BSC.
+The main issues covered include the capacities that a Party may have under the BSC; the arrangements for admission of new Parties; requirements for Parties to provide information to Elexon, and to register with the Central Registration Agent (CRA); and provisions for withdrawal and expulsion from the BSC.